-Strings: individual strings can be purchased from Colwell for £5 + VAT each, or purchased from some music shops or the net.
+Strings: individual strings can be purchased from Colwell Arts Centre, or purchased from some music shops or the internet.
 Good student strings such as D’Addario Prelude are desirable.

 Bow: care should be taken not to touch the hair of the bow with the fingers as this can stop the bow from working properly due to grease building up.
 Always loosen a bow fully after each use, this helps to prolong the life of a bow.